 Motivations

 We say a service is dynamic if it can appear and disappear, without notice, during the execution.
-We call dynamic application an application made, at least partially, of dynamic services.
+We call dynamic application an application made of dynamic services, but not exclusively.

-Apam is an extensible service platform dedicated to the support of dynamic applications.
-Being extensible, the functionalities and services provided by Apam depend on the available managers (a manager is a kind of Apam plugin; it is the way Apam is extended).
+Apam is an extensible service platform dedicated to support of dynamic applications.
+The functionalities and services provided by Apam depend on the available managers (a manager can be considered as a Apam plugin,the way to extend Apam funcionalities).

-Apam does its best to simplify the development of applications that must provide a “constant” service, in a moving and unpredictable context.
-To do so, Apam automates the creation, destruction and substitution of connections (called “wires”) between services, including instantiation and dynamic deployment, according to policies expressed in some metadata.
-“Constant service” here means that the fundamental functionalities as defined in the specifications should always be provided, potentially at the cost of degraded quality of service and temporary unavailability.
+Apam does its best to simplify the development of applications that must provide a resilient service, dealing with the complications of a moving and unpredictable context environment.
+To do so, Apam handles creation, destruction and substitution of virtual connections (so called “wires”) between services, including instantiation and deployment, according to policies expressed in the metadata file.
+Resilient service here means that the fundamental functionalities as defined in the specifications should always be provided, potentially at the cost of degraded quality of service and temporary unavailability.

 Apam core.